 Swamp Milkweed Care

-The swamp milkweed is a fantastic addition to a native garden.
+Swamp milkweed is a fantastic addition to a native garden.
 This low maintenance perennial is ideal for sunny borders, cottage gardens, pollinator gardens, and along the edges of ponds and streams.
-The deep taproots should be left undisturbed once the plant is established.
+It is best to plant it in a permanent location because the deep taproots should be left undisturbed once the plant is established.

 Full sun is best, but plants will tolerate part shade.

 Swamp milkweed thrives in moist, medium to wet clay soil.
 The plant can do well in average garden soil if it does not dry out.
 Wet meadows or rain gardens offer ideal conditions.

 Keep this plant moist.
 If given a proper wetland environment, the swamp milkweed will likely not need watering throughout the growing season.